RobertKrawitz/OpenShift4-tools/docs/clusterbuster.md

 Clusterbuster monitors workloads that are running, and for most workloads, will retrieve reporting data from them.
-It can optionally monitor metrics from Prometheus during a run and also take a snapshot of the Prometheus database.
+It can optionally monitor metrics from Prometheus during a run and also take a snapshot of the actual Prometheus database.
+A snapshot contains the raw Prometheus database, while metrics only contain the specific information requested; the snapshot is much bigger and more difficult to use, but more complete.
 All of these outputs will be saved locally; if you want to upload them to an Elasticsearch instance or other external location, you'll currently need to make your own arrangements.